NamCyan/RecSys-VAE4CF/README.md

-# RecSys-VAE4CF
-Recommendation System project 2020 - Reimplement VAE for Collaborative Filtering
+# Reimplemetation of Variational Autoencoders for Collaborative Filtering

 Paper based: Variational Autoencoders for Collaborative Filtering